keelancook/notebook/_notes/How to Read the Bible.md

 > (Psalms 1)

 ## Part 1 – Revelation
 How do you know God?
 For that matter, how do you know anything about God?
 Maybe it was your parents that first introduced you to this idea that there was some Big Someone out there in charge of everything.
 Maybe it was a Sunday School teacher or Saturday morning cartoons for that matter.
-Can you think back to a time when you did not believe God was out there?
+Can you think back to a time when you did not believe a god of some kind was out there?
 I cannot.
 And for those of you who currently do not believe there is a god, I imagine you did when you were a child and your opinion has changed somewhere along the way.
-I have never met a little kid that does not believe in God to some capacity, though as self-announced athiests and agnostics begin raising children, we might start meeting some.
-A from-birth atheist may exist, but I have not been introduced to one at present.
+Of course, believing in a God is not the same as understanding and accepting the gospel of Christ.
+Nevertheless, I have never met a little kid that does not believe in God to some capacity.
+Perhaps as self-announced athiests and agnostics begin raising children, we might start meeting some.
 Feel free to peruse this issue if you’d like.[[See [this article by the American Pscyological Association](https://www.apa.org/monitor/2010/12/believe) and this article by Deborah Keleman, ["Are Children 'Intuitive Theists'?"](https://www.bu.edu/cdl/files/2013/08/2004_Kelemen_IntuitiveTheist.pdf)::rsn]]

 Let me draw the lens out a little further.
 Historically, I have never heard mention of a “religionless” people group.
 I know of no ancient (or modern for that matter) tribe tucked off in the far reaches of the globe that were (are) intrinsically atheistic.
 It appears, at its core, the very idea of worshipping something is hard-wired into our skull.
 But from where did these wires come?